NaliniThondapu/angular_practicee/angularNotes.md

 ng s --port 4500
-ng generate component <componentname> --- this command is used to create the component ng generate service <servicename> -- is used to create the services
+ng generate component <componentname> --- this command is used to create the component ng generate service <servicename> -- is used to create the services ng generate pipe <pipes name> --- is used to generate the pipes

 ```